ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 * If you choose [the pre-built es-node executable](tutorials.md#from-pre-built-executables), you will need to manually install some dependencies such as Node.js and snarkjs.
 * If you have Docker version 24.0.5 or above installed, the quickest way to get started is by [using a pre-built Docker image](tutorials.md#from-a-docker-image).
 * If you prefer to build [from the source code](tutorials.md#from-source-code), you will also need to install Go besides Node.js and snarkjs.

+### About `run.sh`

+The `run.sh` script is used as an entry point.
+The main function of the script is to initialize the data file, prepare for mining, and launch es-node with preset parameters.

+Mining is enabled by default by the `--miner.enabled` flag in `run.sh`, which means you become a storage provider when you start an es-node with default settings.

+_Note: Some of the flags/parameters used in `run.sh` are supposed to change over time.
+Refer to_ [_configuration_](tutorials.md#configuration) _for a full list._

 ### From pre-built executables